 ICW Mustache –

 Some of you take the opportunity to grow a nice set of whiskers while cruising.
-But this mustache is found on the bow of your boat at the water level.
+But this mustache is found on the bow of your boat at the water level in the ICW (IntraCoastal Waterway).
 A brown stain starts to form as your bow wake splashes against your hull.
 Tidal waters often have tannin from the tree roots and leaves that also make the water a darker brown tea color.
 This tea stain finds its way into the porous fiberglass gelcoat that is unprotected by wax.
 Good news!
 You don’t have to haul your boat to clean this badge of honor from your bow and sometimes swim platform.
 Straight lemon juice in a spray bottle will make this brown stain magically disappear in minutes.
 No scrubbing.
 The next time you are in the boatyard reapply your wax to prevent further staining.

 No cash, no splash –